Individualized Chronic Pain Management in Manhattan, New York, and Stamford, Connecticut

 When people deal with chronic pain, we have to consider factors like inflammation, nervous system sensitivity, mental-emotional state, diet nutrient deficiencies, other lifestyle challenges, and how they move their bodies.

-When it comes to comprehensive care at New York Center for Integrative Health, we do functional lab testing.
+When it comes to comprehensive care, we do functional lab testing.

 This might include bloodwork to look at deficiencies and hormone imbalances.
 It has other functional tests to look at things like cortisol, inflammatory markers, digestive health, microbiome testing, autonomic nervous system testing, and brain scans.